 North America is fortunate to possess expansive forests that can provide the lumber used to support the United States’ wood-based infrastructure.
 Yet while the supply of wood may be plentiful, it is not unlimited.

 KMG’s wood treating chemicals significantly extend the lives of wood products used in industrial applications, increasing their lifespans not by a handful of years, but by multiple decades.
-The longevity of treated wood is a tremendous asset and benefit to our forests, as far fewer trees must be harvested, processed and transported to meet the market’s steady demand for utility poles and railroad ties.
+The longevity of treated wood is a tremendous asset and benefit to our forests, as far fewer trees must be harvested, processed and transported to meet the market’s steady demand for utility poles.

 The scope of this advantage becomes clear when taking into account the size of the more than 40 million wood utility poles that support our extensive electric power and communications transmission systems.
 Treated wood really is the smart and environmentally-friendly choice.

 Did you know?